 If asked what my last meal on earth would be, I'd likely choose ravioli.
 What's not to adore about pillows of fresh pasta stuffed with savory meats, seafood or cheese?
 It's the ultimate comfort food.
-The first time I had fresh, homemade ravioli was as a little girl living in Australia.
-Our gardner, a gregarious Italian named Enrico invited us to his home one Sunday to enjoy his wife's insanely delicious and labor intensive Sunday meal.
+The first time I had fresh, homemade ravioli was as a little girl living in Adelaide, South Australia.
+My dad's friend and fellow gardener, a gregarious Italian named Enrico invited us to his home one Sunday to enjoy his wife's insanely delicious and labor intensive Sunday meal.
+As I recall, they had just opened a market of some sort near their home.
 This was also an exciting night for me because I got to pick my first pet, a little black and white kitten from their new litter.
 He looked like he was wearing a tux.
 The day he arrived a few weeks later to my home I picked the oh so original name, "Fluffy".
 Fluffy and I grew up together.
 I had him through a deathly bout of meningitis when I was six, (he alerted my parents when I had a seizure in the night), he endured a lengthy quarantine during our move to America, comforted me through my parent's deaths as a teen and was a close companion until he finally passed away when I was 21 years old.
 I am not a fan of cats in general, but Fluffy was the best one I've ever known.
 He was a good little man.

 I found a terrific recipe for pasta from my Mozza cookbook.

 3 whole eggs

 6 egg yolks (reserve the whites for an omelette the next day)

 1 pinch sea salt